A Diesel Engine Company

 The BMP-478 Engine

-A lightweight, fuel efficient, quiet, low vibration, and on-the-move ready engine, substantially outperforming its competition in its power output and displacement class.
+A lightweight, fuel efficient, quiet, low vibration, and maneuver ready engine, substantially outperforming its competition in its power output and displacement class.

 Integration (Optional)